-In individuals with normal immune systems, cytomegalovirus (CMV) infection is often asymptomatic or manifests as infectious mononucleosis-like syndrome (fever, lymphadenopathy, and atypical lymphocytosis).
+Cytomegalovirus (CMV) infection is often asymptomatic or manifests as infectious mononucleosis-like syndrome (fever, lymphadenopathy, and atypical lymphocytosis) in people with normal immune systems.

 In immunocompromised individuals (patients with AIDS and transplant recipients), disease manifests with fever, bone marrow suppression, and tissue-invasive disease such as pneumonitis, hepatitis, colitis, nephritis, and retinitis.